MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 ### **teleport**
 `
-teleport(location: Vector3, dimension: Dimension, xRotation: number, yRotation: number, keepVelocity?: boolean): void `
+teleport(location: Vector3, teleportOptions?: TeleportOptions): void
+`

 Teleports the selected entity to a new location